 The specification of high-speed data transmission performance of these cables is beyond the scope of this standard.
-The design of active cables shall operate with the transmitter and receiver defined in section 5.3 of this standard.
+The design of active cables shall operate with all transmitter and receiver devices defined in this standard, which includes support of OOB signaling.